Françoise-Louise de La Baume Le Blanc was born on August 6 in 1644 to Françoise Le Provost and the officer Laurent de La Baume Le Blanc.

 The situation now got rather frustrating for Louise.
 She was forced to share an apartment with her former best friend, Louise having the front room and Athénaïs the adjoining one, and to witness how the King passed through her room on the way to that of Athénaïs.
 As if this is not bad enough already, she also had to ride in one carriage with Athénaïs and the Queen.
 The latter hated her and the first pretended to be friends with both, while sleeping with Louis XIV.
 The people even started to joke about the Three Queens of France whenever their carriage rolled past.

-Athénaïs demanded Louise, a Duchesse, to help her with her toilette and Louise did so without uttering a word of displeasure.
+Athénaïs demanded Louise, a Duchesse, should help her with her toilette and Louise did so without uttering a word of displeasure.
 Louise was made godmother of the first child Athénaïs gave Louis and that child was named Louise…

-It all got too much for Louise and after she fell sick in 1670, she started to dedicate her life to religious matters.
+It all got too much for Louise and after she fell sick in 1670, she started to dedicate her life to religion.
 Louis did not want to hear anything about it.
 He did not love Louise anymore, but she was still his official mistress.
 Louise did not yet think of withdrawing from court, but changed her lifestyle to a more pious one, thinking that watching Madame de Montespan making merry with her Louis was a way to atone for her sins.
 She later said, since she sinned in public, atoning for it in public by watching the man she loved with a other woman, and feeling his disdain for her, was the most painful matter to endure, but seemed appropriate to her.
 She did so for about a year.

 On Ash-Wednesday of 1671, Louise left the court in secret to seek refuge at the convent of Sainte-Marie de Chaillot.
 Louis was hunting as the news reached him.
 This time he did not went himself to bring Louise back, but sent the Duc de Lauzun.
 Louise refused and the Marshall Bernardin Gigault de Bellefonds was sent.
 Louise refused again.
 The King then sent Colbert and finally Louise agreed to return after being promised a private conversation with Louis about the matter.
 Louis persuaded her to stay.
 Louise flight was the cause of plenty of gossip.
 Especially Madame de Sevigné suspected that Louise only ran off to gain the King’s attention.